- Offense will Start on the 40-yard line.

 - Please arrive at least 30 mins before scheduled game time.

-- If a TD is scored and time runs out, the scoring team will be allowed an extra point attempt.
+- If a touchdown is scored and time runs out, the scoring team will be allowed an extra point attempt.

 - The head official will keep the time and will be located by the offensive huddle; The head official will blow the whistle to start the clock.

-- The offense will start on the 40 yard-line with the option of using either hash.
-First downs will be at the 25 and 10-yard lines.
-Once the 1st down is achieved inside the 10-yard line you will have 3 downs to score.
+- Offense will start on the 40 yard-line with the option of using either hash.
+First downs will be at the 25-yard line and 10-yard lines.
+Once the 1st down is achieved inside the 10-yard line you will have three (3) downs to score.

-- The offense has 3 downs to gain a first down.
+- Offense has three (3) downs to gain a first down.

 - Each team must possess a center to snap the ball.
 If using a center, he is ineligible to catch a pass.

-- After a score, the offense can go for 1 at the 5-yard line or 2 at the 10-yard line.
+- After a score, the offense can go for one (1) point at the 5-yard line or two (2) points at 10-yard line.
 The offense may place the ball either on the hash or the middle.

 - The offensive team may run the ball on ANY DOWN (Example they can run 1st 2nd and 3RD if they choose).
 All forms of runs and handoffs are permitted.